- Press ContactAriel Hudnall[email protected]604 336 3822

 - DownloadsPDF Press KitAll Image Assets (.zip)

-Apocalypse Made Easy! is an outdoor, team-based apocalypse survival training course that runs in your phone's browser.
+Apocalypse Made Easy! is a free, outdoor, team-based apocalypse survival training course that runs in your phone's browser.
 It's a Social Innovators Challenge Project funded by the Movember Foundation and created at the University of British Columbia.
-It officially launches May 28, 2019, but the public beta is now open and available in Vancouver and Kelowna.
+You can play it in Vancouver and Kelowna.

 How it works